BazlTech/nut-upsd/README.md

 # Network UPS Tools UPSD

-Docker image for Network UPS Tools Driver Daemon
+Docker image for Network UPS Tools Driver Daemon.
+This image does NOT container the web portion.

 ## Usage